 - Provision of gangways, sufficient in number and width to allow the transport of goods.

 - Room for materials handling e.g., overheads cranes to operate with safety.

-- A layout which gives the best control over production.
+- A layout that gives the best control overproduction.

 - The best use of floor space as well as the capital equipment.

 - The best layout to assist supervision.